gnusenpai/srcman/README.md

 # srcman
-A package manager / AUR helper for Arch Linux that compiles packages from source.
+An AUR / ABS helper for Arch Linux that compiles packages from source.
+It stores packages in a local git repository for quick editing and building of PKGBUILDs.